 The National Institute of Standards and Technology's (NIST's) Cybersecurity for the Internet of Things (IoT) program [38] supports development and application of standards, guidelines, and related tools to improve the cybersecurity of connected devices and the environments in which they are deployed.
-By collaborating with stakeholders across government, industry, international bodies, and academia, the
+By collaborating with stakeholders across government, industry, international bodies, and academia, the program aims to cultivate trust and foster an environment that enables innovation on a global scale.

-- 1712 program aims to cultivate trust and foster an environment that enables innovation on a global scale. - 1713 Computing devices that integrate physical and/or sensing capabilities and network interface capabilities - are being designed, developed, and deployed at an ever-increasing pace.
-These devices are fulfilling - 1715 customer needs in all sectors of the economy.
-Many of these computing devices are connected to the - 1716 internet.
-IoT devices combine network connectivity with the ability to sense or affect the physical world. - 1717 Individuals may find challenges with applying privacy and cybersecurity controls as devices include - 1718 greater functionality. - 1719 NIST's Cybersecurity for IoT program has defined a baseline set of device cybersecurity capabilities that - 1720 manufacturers should consider integrating into their IoT devices and that consumers should consider - 1721 enabling/configuring in those devices.
-Device cybersecurity capabilities are cybersecurity features or - 1722 functions that IoT devices provide through their own technical means (i.e., device hardware and - 1723 software).
-Nontechnical supporting capabilities are actions that a manufacturer or third-party - 1724 organization performs in support of the cybersecurity of an IoT device.
-Examples of nontechnical - 1725 support include providing information about software updates, instructions for configuration settings, - and supply chain information. - 1727 Used together, device cybersecurity capabilities and nontechnical supporting capabilities can help - 1728 mitigate cybersecurity risks related to the use of IoT devices while assisting customers in achieving their - 1729 goals.
-Device cybersecurity capabilities and nontechnical supporting capabilities-if properly defined - and integrated into the RPM devices and RPM architectural environment-can assist in securely - 1731 deploying and configuring an RPM ecosystem.
+Computing devices that integrate physical and/or sensing capabilities and network interface capabilities are being designed, developed, and deployed at an ever-increasing pace.
+These devices are fulfilling customer needs in all sectors of the economy.
+Many of these computing devices are connected to the internet.
+IoT devices combine network connectivity with the ability to sense or affect the physical world.
+Individuals may find challenges with applying privacy and cybersecurity controls as devices include greater functionality.

+NIST's Cybersecurity for IoT program has defined a baseline set of device cybersecurity capabilities that manufacturers should consider integrating into their IoT devices and that consumers should consider enabling/configuring in those devices.
+Device cybersecurity capabilities are cybersecurity features or functions that IoT devices provide through their own technical means (i.e., device hardware and software).
+Nontechnical supporting capabilities are actions that a manufacturer or third-party organization performs in support of the cybersecurity of an IoT device.
+Examples of nontechnical support include providing information about software updates, instructions for configuration settings, and supply chain information.

+Used together, device cybersecurity capabilities and nontechnical supporting capabilities can help mitigate cybersecurity risks related to the use of IoT devices while assisting customers in achieving their goals.
+Device cybersecurity capabilities and nontechnical supporting capabilities-if properly defined and integrated into the RPM devices and RPM architectural environment-can assist in securely deploying and configuring an RPM ecosystem.

-1732 E-1 Device Capabilities Mapping
+E-1 Device Capabilities Mapping

-- 1733 Table E-1 below builds on the Security Control Map in Section 3.5 of this document.
-The table lists both - 1734 device cybersecurity capabilities and nontechnical supporting capabilities that map to NIST - 1735 Cybersecurity Framework Subcategories that were considered relevant to RPM ecosystem risks. - 1736 Selecting devices and/or third parties that provide these capabilities can support the secure deployment - and configuration of the RPM ecosystem.
-The column listing mapping from Cybersecurity Framework - 1738 Subcategories to the Health Insurance Portability and Accountability Act (HIPAA) Security Rule is - 1739 included as an important sector-specific standard. - Note: In the table below, the HIPAA Security Rule elements listed in the last column were previously mapped to the Cybersecurity Framework Subcategories.
-The device cybersecurity capabilities and - 1742 nontechnical supporting capabilities listed were mapped to the Cybersecurity Framework Subcategories, - 1743 not to the HIPAA Security Rule elements.
-In this sense, the Cybersecurity Framework Subcategories - 1744 served as the central element joining the device cybersecurity capabilities and nontechnical supporting - 1745 capabilities with the HIPAA Security Rule elements.
+Table E-1 below builds on the Security Control Map in Section 3.5 of this document.
+The table lists both device cybersecurity capabilities and nontechnical supporting capabilities that map to NIST Cybersecurity Framework Subcategories that were considered relevant to RPM ecosystem risks.
+Selecting devices and/or third parties that provide these capabilities can support the secure deployment and configuration of the RPM ecosystem.
+The column listing mapping from Cybersecurity Framework Subcategories to the Health Insurance Portability and Accountability Act (HIPAA) Security Rule is included as an important sector-specific standard.

+Note: In the table below, the HIPAA Security Rule elements listed in the last column were previously mapped to the Cybersecurity Framework Subcategories.
+The device cybersecurity capabilities and nontechnical supporting capabilities listed were mapped to the Cybersecurity Framework Subcategories, not to the HIPAA Security Rule elements.
+In this sense, the Cybersecurity Framework Subcategories served as the central element joining the device cybersecurity capabilities and nontechnical supporting capabilities the device cybersecurity capabilities and nontechnical supporting the device cybersecurity capabilities and nontechnical supporting capabilities with the HIPAA Security Rule elements.
+Table E-1 Mapping of Device Cybersecurity Capabilities and Nontechnical Supporting Capabilities to NIST Cybersecurity FrameworkSubcategories of the RPM Project